Skip to content

 #Bottom Line

 Cloud Baby Monitor is the best baby monitor app for most parents.
-It costs $4.99 once, works across iPhone and Android, and delivered the most reliable overnight performance in our testing.
+It costs $4.99 once, works across iPhone and Android, and delivers the most reliable overnight performance of the apps here.
 If you’re on Android and want a free option, Dormi’s 4 free hours per month is enough to get started.

 Start with whichever app matches your devices.
 Give it three overnight runs before deciding if you need a dedicated monitor.
-Most parents we’ve talked to found the app was more than enough.
+For most parents, the app turns out to be more than enough.

 #Frequently Asked Questions